 What is breast enlargement surgery?

-It may be necessary for some patients to also require a breast lift to achieve their desired look.
-This combination procedure is known as an augmentation mastopexy.
+For some patients, a breast lift may be recommended alongside breast augmentation to achieve optimal results.
+This combined procedure is known as an augmentation mastopexy.

 How is breast enlargement surgery performed?